matteo14c/HaploCoV/docs/source/data.rst

 ::

-Thie file (GCF_009858895.2_ASM985889v3_genomic.fna) is required by several tools in HapoCoV and needs to be in the same folder where our software package was installed (i.e. HaploCoV by default), if this file is missing tools will complain and halt their execution.
+Thie file (GCF_009858895.2_ASM985889v3_genomic.fna) is required by several tools in HaploCoV and needs to be in the same folder where our software package was installed (i.e. HaploCoV by default), if this file is missing tools will complain and halt their execution.

 Genomes and metadata